Through The New American Colleges & Universities Student Exchange you can spend a semester at one of twelve campuses nationwide.

 Opportunities are extensive.
 Many include field study, internships, and special projects.

 Every college city or town has special characteristics that can make it a robust learning laboratory.

 Here are just a few examples:

-- If you attend an institution in a suburban or rural location, consider making the city your classroom by enrolling in North Central College’s Chicago Term, Wagner College’s New York City Semester, Arcadia University’s Philadelphia Semester, or Ithaca College’s Washington Semester.
+- If you attend an institution in a suburban or rural location, consider making the city your classroom by enrolling in North Central College’s Chicago Term, Wagner College’s New York City Semester, or Arcadia University’s Philadelphia Semester.
 Through coursework, fieldwork, and internships, you will learn about the opportunities and challenges of high-density, high diversity, urban centers.

 - You may be a music major who wants to learn more about the business end of the industry with a semester in Music City, USA.
 Belmont University in Nashville is your answer.

 - Or you may be an African-American or American Studies major who is fascinated with the roots of the civil rights movement.
 A semester at Samford University in Birmingham, Alabama where you will have access to the archives and museum at the Birmingham Civil Rights Institute (www.bcri.org) and the shrines of the movement is an extraordinary opportunity.

 - Interested in both ecology and winter sports?
 Think about a semester in Salt Lake City, Utah.
 Westminster College sits where the Rocky Mountains shake hands with the Great Basin Desert, and the Great Salt Lake is right there to reflect them.
 Combine days on the slopes and fieldwork at the Great Salt Lake with courses that help you understand earth systems and global change processes in an integrative and interdisciplinary manner.

 No matter how extensive the curriculum that is offered at your home campus, there are some courses that may not be available.

 - Chemistry majors might want to explore the rapidly growing field of forensic science by taking forensic chemistry courses at The University of Scranton.